serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 }
 ```

-By putting *[MovieCastEditor]* attribute on top of CastList property, we specified that this property will be edited by our new MovieCastEditor type which is defined in script code.
+By putting *[MovieCastEditor]* attribute on top of CastList property, we specified that this property will be edited by our new MovieCastEditor type which is defined in TypeScript code.

 > We could also write *[EditorType("MovieDB.MovieCast")]* but who really likes hard-coded strings?
 Not me...